HydraDragonAntivirus/HydraDragonAntivirus/README.txt

 For Snort download at there: https://www.snort.org/downloads and add to console If you want run web signatures then you need load website signatures by button HIPS folder things should be add Snort rules folder
+If you want do scan, you first need enable it by button